-Added to the frustration of limited to no training support, the office workers have a hard time gathering timesheet information and task updates from the factories due to their being no computers there.
+Added to the frustration of limited to no training support, the office workers have a hard time gathering timesheet information and task updates from the factories due to there being no computers there.
 Some of the staff use one timesheet app, others use another, and neither is compatible with the online system that the office has.
 As a result, productivity isn’t measured, hours are being recorded incorrectly and the appraisal process becomes impossible to complete accurately.
 Not only that but jobs fall behind and clients grow unhappy.

 Before long, the three sites are working as if they’re separate companies despite the investment made in the different tools to try and make things better.

-Hopefully this example has shown you why one phone-compatible tool for all your performance management, internal communications, instant alerts, time and work management is key.
+Hopefully, this example has shown you why one phone-compatible tool for all your performance management, internal communications, instant alerts, time and work management is key.

 StaffCircle provides this.
-Accessible from any web browser or phone, StaffCircle is a staff engagement platform which digitises sentiment, awards, communication, training, ideas, tasks, holidays and contact details and delivers it to staff via the smartphone in their pocket.
+Accessible from any web browser or phone, StaffCircle is a staff engagement platform that digitises sentiment, awards, communication, training, ideas, tasks, holidays and contact details and delivers it to staff via the smartphone in their pocket.
 This reduces staff attrition and creates greater employee engagement, empowerment and productivity.